yayahc/ruby-sinatra-starter/README.md

 ruby app.rb
 ```

-Congratulation your first sinatra app running on localhost:2021 🎉
+Congratulation your first sinatra app running on localhost:2021 🎉 <br>
-Go to your favorit browser and try localhost:2021
+Go to your favorit browser and try localhost:2021 <br>
 To stop your app Ctrl+C

 ## (5) erb
-erb is template manager use to put your html file (your 'Hello !' for moment), in seperate file wo can call a css file
+erb is template manager use to put your html file (your 'Hello !' for moment), in seperate file wo can  <br> call a css file <br>
 So to try erb, in your app.rb replace your 'Hello !' by erb:page like :
 ```ruby
 #!/usr/bin/env ruby